 Our diverse backgrounds and decades of experience enable us to provide the customized strategic vision and targeted tools needed to build organizational capacity and sustainability in nonprofits.

 We may be consultants by definition, but we work with the dedication of committed staffers to help nonprofits meet their unique challenges effectively and efficiently.
 Individually, we are knowledgeable, resourceful and adaptive.
 As a team, we offer a broad spectrum of skills and experience that would be difficult to find in one person.

 We are deeply committed to helping organizations develop a more integrated and holistic approach to serving their missions, and accomplish this by listening carefully, rolling up our sleeves and working collaboratively.

 Because we work with a limited number of clients, we are able to be highly adaptive and deliver uniquely tailored services.
 We typically begin a relationship with interviews, research and analysis to assess an organization’s strengths, weaknesses and potential.
-From there, we mobilize our resources to develop and deliver an achievable plan — whether it be overarching, as in a new fundraising strategy, or more tactical, as in grant writing, government relations, communications or creating a website.
+From there, we mobilize our resources to develop and deliver an achievable plan — whether it be overarching, as in a new fundraising strategy, or more tactical, as in grant writing, government relations, coaching, or creating a website.